-The event is held at the North Fork Recreation Center.
-Native American dance competition, traditional arts and crafts, and food begins at 12 pm each day and runs until 10 pm on Saturday and 4 pm on Sunday.
+The event is held at the Minarets High School, 45077 Road 200, O'Neals.
+Native American dance competition, traditional arts and crafts, and food begins at 9am each day and runs until 5 pm on Saturday and Sunday.

 Directions: From Fresno or Madera, take Highway 41 to Road 200, which is well marked.
-Follow Road 200 through the town of North Fork to reach the North Fork Recreation Center.
+Follow Road 200 for about a half mile.
+The school will be on your left.

 No pets please.

 Admission Fee (if any)